 19. Which country is the largest exporter of Christmas trees?

-20. Which American President banned Christmas trees in the White House?
+20. Which American President objected to Christmas trees in the White House?

-21. How many days do we have between Christmas and the Epiphany?
+21. How many days are there between Christmas and the Epiphany?

-22. Which country follows the tradition to light candles on the graves of relatives on Christmas Eve?
+22. Which country lights candles on relatives’ graves on Christmas Eve?

 23. Where did the Nativity take place?

-25. Which company made the concept of Santa Claus popular worldwide?
+25. Which company helped make the modern image of Santa popular worldwide?

 26. Which of Santa’s reindeer is named after another animal?

-27. Who was the first person to wear a tailored Santa costume and walk around the store, distributing gifts?
+27. Who was first to wear a tailored Santa costume in a store and hand out gifts?

 28. Is there a Mrs. Santa Claus?

-30. Why are Christmas candy canes red and white in color?
+30. Why are Christmas candy canes red and white?

-34. According to the Italian tradition, who delivers gifts to good children on the eve of Epiphany?
+34. According to Italian tradition, who delivers gifts to good children on the eve of Epiphany?

 36. What Christmas tradition started with decorations made of strands of silver?